sketchplugins/plugin-directory/README.md

 - [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
 - [Circular Text](https://github.com/roohit1234/Circular-Text-Sketch-Plugin), by Rohit Chautmol: It helps to create circular text effect.
-- [Codia Ai Design: Screenshot to Editable Sketch Design](https://codia.ai/image-to-sketch), by Codia.AI: Transform screenshots into editable Sketch UI designs effortlessly.
-Simply upload a snapshot of an app or website, and let our tool do the rest.
-Then, begin our design journey.
 - [Color Magic](https://github.com/freddiewrites/color-magic), by Freddie Harrison: Import color variables from CSS or JSON files into your Sketch document as Color Variables (Swatches)
 - [CreatoCode](https://github.com/CreatoCode/CreatoCodeSketchPlugin), by flashgeek: Easily convert design drafts into code, streamline the development process, and seamlessly connect your creativity with reality.
 - [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
 Translate and preview any design with ease